+The tribes of Chakhesangs and Pochurys are known for their rich culture and traditions.
 There are varieties of traditional attires and ornaments.
-The melodies folk songs and the lively folk dances are feast for the ears and eyes.
+The melodies, folk songs and the lively folk dances are feast for the ears and eyes.
 The people are expert craftsmen and excel in making pots, baskets, sculptures and furniture.
 The societies are patrimonial but women enjoy a high status in their families.
 The customary laws are unwritten but practiced by all villages.
 These laws are binding to members of the society and were passed on from generation to generation by the word of mouth.

 are the closest at a distance of about 190 km and 183 km respectively from Phek district.